MapsPeople/docs/src/cms/index.md

 Using the CMS is much less technical than the process of developing an app for Android, iOS or Web, and should be usable by almost anyone, no matter your background - No skills in programming are needed here.

 Your data is structured in a hierarchy where the top level is your Solution which can contain multiple Venues, which in turn can have multiple Buildings and so on.
-The data-types in hierarchical order:
+The data-types in hierarchical order, and a short description:

+* **Solution**
+  * A Solution is the topmost level of your data structure.
+It encompasses all of the Venues, Building and Locations that you need for your MapsIndoors implementation.
+It is possible to have more than one solution, but for the mast vajority of use-cases, you will just have one.
-* Solution
+* **Venues**
+  * A Venue is the second level of data.
+A Venue might consist of only one Building, but it could also consist of several, for example, a university campus might be many Buildings, but it is all considered the same Venue.
+You can have multiple Venues in one solution, for example, a university might have multiple campuses spread over the city.
+Each of these could be a Venue, but under the same solution.
-* Venues
+* **Buildings**
+  * A Building is a data type that is a collection of Floors.
+Buildings are slightly less abstract than Solutions and Venues, as they are just that - a Building, both in real life and in the MapsIndoors terminology.
-* Buildings
+* **Floors**
+  * Floors are the levels that exist within a Building.
+A Building might only have one Floor, but it could also have 50 or more!
+That entirely depends on the size of the Building in question.
-* Floors
+* **Locations**
-* Locations (Rooms and Points of Interest)
+  * Locations can be split into two seperate types - Rooms and Points of Interest (POI's).
+    * A Room is just that, a data point with a defined boundary, often corresponding to the walls of the physical Room.
+This could be a meeting room, or a bathroom.

+    * A POI is a more non-specifc Location, that doesn't necesarily havce a physcially constraining factor such as walls.
+An example of this could be a water cooler in an office - It's a physical location, but it's not really a Room either.
+Therefore, it would be created as a POI.
+Further examples of POI's could be a food truck visiting once a month, or just to designate a general office area.

 View the tutorial video below for more information about terminology and hierarchy.